raspberrypilearning/astro-pi-mission-zero/en/step_6.md

-## Measure the Lighting conditions
+## Measure the lighting conditions

 The light/colour sensor in the Astro Pi can measure the lighting conditions around it, a useful feature to help you gather data about the conditions in space.